innocellence/New-Corporate-Site/_jobs/business-intelligence-data-specialist-dl.md

 ---
-title: Data Consultant
+title: Data Consultant TBC
 location: Dalian
-department: engineering
+department: technology
 ---

 We are looking for a motivated and experienced Business Intelligence and Data Specialist to join the InnoCellence team.